LGBTQ+ rights hero imageLGBTQ+ rights hero image

 Our Plan

-Beginning with our incubation at the New‑York Historical Society, the Museum will be vibrant and welcoming, both visually and cognitively, for the entire LGBTQ+ community.
+Beginning with our incubation at The New York Historical, the Museum will be vibrant and welcoming, both visually and cognitively, for the entire LGBTQ+ community.

 What's New?